15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 📍 North Shore Kauai

 ⚠️ Critical warning: Do not let children play in the “calm pools” where these streams meet the sand.
-The still water concentrates bacteria.
+The still water concentrates bacteria, and those pools are exactly where toddlers want to splash.

-📋 Quick Reference: Danger Zones vs. Safe Alternatives
+📋 Danger Zones vs. Safe Alternatives – Screenshot This

 🚫 Kahaluu Beach (Oahu) – 92% fail rate ✅ Swap for: Kailua Beach Park – Strong winds, excellent circulation